 RMS – The effective value of alternating current or voltage.
 The RMS (Root Mean Square) value equates an ac signal to a dc signal which provides the same power transfer.

 Rogowski Coil – The Rogowski coil is an electrical device used for measuring alternating current (AC) or fluctuating current pulses.
 It consists of a helical coil of wire wrapped around the primary conductor.
-Effectively, each loop of the coil is perpendicular to the magnetic flux generated by the fluctuating current pulses in the conductor.
-[Imagine a toy slinky wrapped around the primary conductor.
-Using the “right-hand rule”, the magnetic flux lines break the plane of each coil perpendicularly.].
-A voltage is induced in the coils that is proportional to the rate of change of current in the conductor.
-Integrating the resulting voltage provides a measurement of the current in the conductor. (http://en.wikipedia.org/wiki/Rogowski_coil)
+(Imagine a toy slinky wrapped around the primary conductor).
+Effectively, each loop of the coil is perpendicular to the primary conductor and the magnetic flux generated by the fluctuating current pulses in the conductor.
+Using the “right-hand rule”, the magnetic flux lines break the plane of each coil perpendicularly.
+A voltage is induced in the coils that is proportional to the rate of change of current in the conductor (dv/ dt).
+Integrating the resulting voltage provides a measurement of the current in the primary conductor. (http://en.wikipedia.org/wiki/Rogowski_coil)

 Advantages of a Rogowski coil sensor are;

-- The sensor can be made open-ended and flexible, allowing it to be wrapped around a live conductor without requiring taking the conductor off-line.
+- The sensor can be made open-ended/ split-core and flexible, allowing it to be wrapped around a live conductor without requiring taking the primary conductor off-line.

-- The coil has an air core rather than an iron core, hence the low inductance allows faster response to fast-changing currents.
+- The coil has an air core rather than an magnetic core, hence the low inductance allows faster response to fast-changing currents.

-- Highly linear response to large primary current changes since it does not have an iron core that can saturate.
+- Highly linear response to large primary current changes since it does not have an magnetic core that can saturate.

 - A correctly formed Rogowski coil, with equally spaced windings, is largely immune to electromagnetic interference.